 The City of Rogers continues their commitment to decent and affordable housing to address the homelessness situation and those at risk of becoming homeless.
-The City has worked with the University of Arkansas in their point in time count in 2013 and 2015 and worked with the HARK Collaboration Group in their point in time count done in January 2018.
-The City is also a member of the Northwest Arkansas Continuum of Care, a coalition of Northwest Arkansas cities and agencies who have teamed together to set a goal of targeting the homeless and assist individuals with accing mainstream mental health and chemical dependence services as well as many other needs which include assessments of individuals, chronically homeless, as well as veterans living on the street who typically do not access shelter or other homeless services.
+The City has worked with the University of Arkansas in their point in time count in 2013 and 2015 and worked with the HARK Collaboration Group in their point in time count done in January 2018 and 2019.
+The CDBG Administrator is also working with a group called Tapistry House.
+Their plans are to purchase a house in Rogers for the sole purpose of housing a homeless individual, couple, or family to help them get on their feet by providing a very low rent to stay in the house.
+Tapistry House will work with the Continuum of Care group in selecting an individual, couple, or family for the Tapistry House.
+The City is also a member of the Northwest Arkansas Continuum of Care, a coalition of Northwest Arkansas cities and agencies who have teamed together to set a goal of targeting the homeless and assist individuals with accessing mainstream mental health and chemical dependence services as well as many other needs which include assessments of individuals, chronically homeless, as well as veterans living on the street who typically do not access shelter or other homeless services.
 Part of the Northwest Arkansas Continuum of Care outreach is education of both the service providers and the communities to assist in eradicating homelessness.
+The Continuum of Care has set a goal to be 0% homeless by 2025.
+The CDBG Administrator has attended those meetings and the City will do whatever it can to help this group meet their goals.
+By funding the rehabilitation of Soul's Harbor some of our CDBG funding will directly support homeless individuals.
 You can either choose to engage the community or you can ignore the problem.
 The City of Rogers does not want to ignore the problem.